 We have many years experience in the restoration and management of:

 Bat boxes are an easy and cost-effective way of improving habitat for bats on site by increasing roosting opportunities.
-Bat boxes may be erected onto mature trees or buildings and can even be constructed into new buildings as hidden features.
+Bat boxes may be erected onto mature trees or buildings and can even be constructed into new buildings as hidden self-contained features.
 We can supply and install these bat boxes to meet the requirements of planning conditions on site.

 For some significant bat roosts, a compensatory area such as a loft may be required to be designed for bats.
 Usually these may be constructed directly into the building; however, some projects may not allow for this.
 If this is the case, our skilled team can design a bat house for roosting bats as compensation that will work for your project.